Kehrlann/kehrlann.github.io/blog.md

     <br>
     <br>
     I'm Daniel Garnier-Moiroux, and you are currently visiting the blog where I rave about my craft, software development.
-You'll find technical articles along with thought pieces about projects, business, HR, etc.
+Here you will find technical stuff along with thought pieces about projects, business, HR, etc.
     Some of them will be in French, some in English.
-You will find older content, so be warned, the quality may vary.
+Some content is quite old now, so be warned, quality may vary.
     <br>
     <br>
     Have a great read !